thanhnguyen123-dev/Recycling-Android-App/items/report.md

 * By using this application, we can log what we have recycled in each day, and we can see the statistics and history of our recycling history
 * This app also allows the users to see the nearest recycling spot.
 * By logging in, the user can:
+    * Search the items they want to recycle based on brand and material
     * log their own personal recycled items
     * see their recycling statistics.
     * They can also see the nearest location of recycling points.
     * Users can also message each other once logged in.
     * Users can also find local recycling areas in their area.
     * They can also upload their own images to use as a profile picture.
     * Users can also create an account if they do not already have one.

 ### Application Use Cases and or Examples